sameerAhmad9291/startlist_api/README.md

 yarn run start
 ```

-Why/what questions.

-I have time i would integrated e2e tests, database, search filters can be improved for different fields less/greater than for dates, like operator and also refactor the code logic,
-I have implemented repository logic to we can later integrate data.

 ## [live](https://startlist-api.vercel.app/graphql).
 graphql playground is deployed on vercel. <br/>
 <span style="background-color: yellow;"> NOTE:</span> due to vercel read only access. mutation will not write data into json.